 Once a patient has been treated, your clinical documentation needs to be translated into a universal language that payers can understand.
 This is where medical coding comes in.
 Certified coders assign standardized codes, like CPT and ICD-10, to every diagnosis and procedure.
 This step is critical for accuracy, as the codes you use determine how you get reimbursed.
 After coding, these details are used to create a claim, which is essentially an invoice sent to the insurance company.
 The claim is then “scrubbed” for errors before being submitted electronically.
 Timely and accurate claim submission is essential for getting paid promptly.

-Processing Payments and Collections
+Effectively Processing Payments and Collections

 After the payer processes your claim, the back-end of the RCM cycle kicks in.
 This stage involves payment posting, where you record the payments received from the insurance company and apply them to the patient’s account.
 The payer will provide an Explanation of Benefits (EOB) that details what was paid, what was adjusted, and what amount is now the patient’s responsibility.
 Your team then bills the patient for any remaining balance, such as copays, deductibles, or coinsurance.
 Managing patient collections with clarity and compassion is key to securing this final piece of the revenue puzzle while maintaining a positive patient relationship.

-Managing Denials and Appeals
+Tackling Denials and Managing Appeals

 Unfortunately, not every claim is paid on the first try.
 When a payer rejects a claim, it’s known as a denial.
 An effective RCM process includes a robust strategy for denial management.
 This isn’t just about fixing and resubmitting claims; it’s about understanding why they were denied in the first place.
 Your team should analyze denial trends to identify root causes, whether it’s a recurring registration error or a specific coding issue.
 By addressing these underlying problems, you can prevent future denials.
 For the claims that are denied, a timely and well-documented appeals process can help you recover revenue that might otherwise be lost.